Trusted by 60,000+ learners worldwide

 Hand-eye coordination is not a single ability.
 It includes several interrelated sub-skills:

 Fine-motor skills depend heavily on effective hand-eye coordination.
-For example, forming letters requires visual understanding of shapes, appropriate spacing on a page, and controlled pencil movement.
+Forming letters, for example, requires visual understanding of shapes, appropriate spacing on a page, and controlled pencil movement.
 Without coordinated visual-motor integration, fine-motor development can be slower or less precise.

 Where It Fits in Development

-In infancy, children begin developing early visual-motor connections by reaching for toys or grasping objects.
-During the toddler and preschool years, these skills become more refined.
-Children learn to stack blocks, thread beads, complete puzzles, and begin drawing simple shapes.
+According to the CDC’s developmental milestones, children begin developing early visual-motor connections in infancy by reaching for toys or grasping objects.
+During the toddler and preschool years, these skills become more refined: children learn to stack blocks, thread beads, complete puzzles, and begin drawing simple shapes.

 By the time children enter school, hand-eye coordination supports: